 In the course of the conceptual development and construction of the first website from 2015 onwards, the original approach described above was extended and the more general objective of the restoration of degraded areas moved into the focus of the initiative.

-The first contacts of the later founding members of the association took place during the event series "Drought Resilience in Sub-Sahran Africa" in early 2017 organized by the German Development Institute (GDI) in Bonn.
+The first contacts of the later founding members of the association took place during the event series "Drought Resilience in Sub-Sahran Africa" in early 2017 organized by the German Institute of Development and Sustainability (formerly known as German Development Institute) in Bonn.
 On July 10, 2018, the association was founded by seven people of different interests and professional contexts.
 Let's Plant has been recognized since 02.08.2018 as a non-profit association and was registered on December 14 of the same year in the register of associations of the Bonn district court.

 After the foundation of the non-profit, the year 2019 stood in the light of tackling administrative tasks to successfully finish the establishment of Let's Plant.
 Nonetheless, project ideas were discussed and Let's Plant co-hosted together with GDI the film screening on "Let's Plant Forests for the Future" in the framework of the "World Day to Combat Desertification and Drought".